DHTMLX/gantt-docs/data/desktop/export_primavera.md

 ~~~

 {{note
-If you use the Gantt version older than 8.0, you need to include the https://export.dhtmlx.com/gantt/api.js on your page to enable the online export service, for example:
+If you use the Gantt version older than 8.0, you need to include the https://export.dhtmlx.com/gantt/api.js on your page to enable the online export service, e.g.:

 ~~~js
 <script src="codebase/dhtmlxgantt.js"></script>